How to Archive a Google Classroom Without Losing Important Data

 Steps

-First, navigate to your active classes.
-Open the class where you want to pull in content from an archived class.
+Go to the Class Where You Want to Reuse Content Navigate to your active classes and open the class where you want to pull in content from an archived class.
+Access the desired class to begin reusing content.

-A list of all your classes, including archived ones, will appear.
-Scroll down and choose the archived class containing the content you want to reuse.
+Select the Archived Class A list of all your classes, including archived ones, will appear.
+Scroll down and choose the archived class with the content you want to reuse.

-Once inside the archived class, you’ll see a list of all posts, assignments, and announcements.
-Select the one you want to reuse, and it will be copied into your active class.
+Pick the Specific Post or Assignment Inside the archived class, you’ll see all posts, assignments, and announcements.
+Select the item you want to reuse, and it will be copied into your active class.

 Where Is This Useful?